Origins of cannabis cultivation

 Hi Damien, thanks for your question!
 The closest thing we offer would be Swiss Dream CBD from Kannabia, which has a CBD:THC ratio of 26:1 and produces up to 7% CBD for 0.25% THC.
 The other option would be to source Industrial Hemp seeds, which can be certified at less than 0.2% THC.
 Unfortunately we don't stock them at Alchimiaweb though.
 I hope that's been some help to you, all the best and happy growing!

-Do you want to give your opinion on history-cultivation-cannabis or ask a question about this product?
+Do you want to give your opinion on "Origins of cannabis cultivation" or ask a question abut this post?

 About this Cannabis Blog